 - In order that new employees receive their payments on time, departments should ensure that the following has occurred:

 - The employee’s human resource records have been submitted and properly approved.

 - The employee has been enrolled in the Time & Labor Module and their time recorded in a timely fashion, in accordance with the payroll schedule.

 - The employee’s Payable Time has been approved in accordance with the payroll schedule.

 - It is the department’s responsibility to ensure that proper internal controls are maintained relative to the payroll function.

-- Payroll and leave information should be reviewed as appropriate to ensure that employees are being properly paid and leave usage is properly recorded.
+- Payroll and leave information should be reviewed, as appropriate, to ensure that employees are being properly paid and that leave usage is properly recorded.

 - The Office of Internal Audit, other auditors, and/or Controller’s office staff will periodically visit departments to determine that appropriate internal accounting controls are in place.

 - If you have any questions about the payroll controls, please contact the Payroll and Tax Services Office at 352-392-1231.